RadriaansNES/playC/README.md

 ## How to run

 ### 0
-Create an app in Spotify Dashboard.
+Create an app in Spotify Dashboard. <br>
 Copy client ID and client secret from said dashboard into into 'playC\server\authorization_code' on line 16, and 17, respectively

 ### 1